miracuse/miracuse.github.io/docs/classes/alchemist/roleplay.md

 ### Equipment and Appearance

-- What does your weapon look like?
-Is it a gun?
-A crossbow?

 - How do you carry your tools?
 In a bandolier?
 A toolbox?

 - What kind of armor do you wear?
 Padded clothing with pockets?
 Goggles?

+- What kind of weapon do you carry around for self-defense?

 ### Background